krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 with the help of a very general form of Little's Law originally proven by Stidham.

-For now, we will note that for any arbitrary signal, we can always define a binary presence corresponding to the intervals over which the value of the density function is non-zero (the support interval).
-In general then, we can say the finite window version of Little's Law, with the above definitions, always applies to _any_ signal under this interpretation.

-_In addition,_ the general presence invariant also applies to the full signal.
-Yet another version applies in equilibrium states—but all are, in effect, different manifestations of the same underlying relationship captured in the presence invariant.

-We will return to this important topic shortly.
-But first, let's understand the implications of the presence invariant.

-### Causal Reasoning
+### Signal Dynamics

-The presence invariant gave us an important constraint that applies to the behavior of three key parameters of a system of presences when measured over any finite time interval: the average presence density, the signa incidence rate, and the average mass contribution per signal.

-This means that if we observe the behavior of a system of presences over a continuous sequence of non-overlapping time intervals, the presence invariant holds in _each_ such interval, and given the value of any two of the parameters, the third is completely determined.
+Now that we’ve defined how we observe a system of presences over a finite time interval, we turn to what happens when we observe the system across a continuous sequence of non-overlapping intervals.

 <div style="text-align: center; margin:2em">
   <img src="../assets/pandoc/system_presences_discrete.png" width="600px" />
   <div style="font-size: 0.9em; color: #555; margin-top: 1em; margin-bottom: 1em;">
-    Figure 7: Sampling a system of presence across uniform intervals.
+    Figure 7: Sampling a system of presences across uniform intervals.
   </div>
 </div>

-The requirement that presence mass is conserved across each interval means that there are only two degrees of freedom between three variables.
+This is a fundamental construct in the presence calculus—it allows us to study the evolution of presence density over time: the *signal dynamics* of the system.

+The presence invariant defines a constraint among three key parameters measured in each interval: average presence density, signal incidence rate, and average mass contribution per signal.

+> Given any two of these, the third is completely determined.
+> Among them, presence density is the output; incidence rate and average mass
+> contribution are the inputs.

-Furthermore, within the structure of this identity, presence density is the resultant variable, while the incidence rate and signal mass contribution act as its fundamental, independent variables.
+At each interval, presence density can be directly observed—but the invariant requires that it always equal the product of incidence rate and average mass
+contribution:

-Thus, the invariant explicitly states that any change in presence density is an _outcome_ that is necessarily accounted for by a change in incidence rate or signal mass contribution.
+> Any change in presence density must result from a change in incidence rate,

-This means that if you observe a shift in presence density, you know it must originate from changes in either how frequently signals appear (incidence rate) or how much 'mass' each signal contributes on average (average mass contribution), or both.
+> average mass contribution, or both.
+>
+>In other words, the system has only *two degrees of freedom* among three
+> interdependent variables.

-Since the invariant holds across *any* finite interval, this also implies that if we study how these parameters change in concert as we move _across_ time intervals, we will get unique insights into how a _particular_ system of presences evolves over time.
+Because the invariant holds across *any* finite interval, tracking how these parameters shift reveals how a particular system of presences evolves.

-This is a powerful tool in causal reasoning: being able to analyze _why_ a system of presences behaves the way it does.
-Specifically, it provides a powerful framework for structural causal attribution when analyzing the changes in behavior of a system or presences.

-Specifically, if we think of these three parameters of a system as defining the unique co-ordinates of the state of the system over a small finite interval, we can "trace" the movement of the system by following these co-ordinates.
-But since there are only two degrees of freedom these coordinates will always lie on a two dimensional manifold[^F8], in a 3 dimensional space.

-[^F8]: All solutions to an equation of the form $x=y \times z,$ which is the form of the presence invariant, lie on a 2D surface, called a manifold in 3
-dimensions: think of the manifold a rubber sheet suspended in a 3 dimensional space.
-All the values of $x, y, \text{ and } z$  that satisfy this equation will lie on the surface of this rubber sheet.
-This is a powerful geometric constraint that we can exploit to reason about the possible behavior of a system of presences over time.

-If fact, remarkably, the state of _every_ possible system of presences, no matter how general, always has a trajectory in time that lies on this *same* manifold.
-This is a powerful constraint and insight that we can use to study the behavior of a system of presences over time.

-We will now introduce a tool called the presence matrix that makes it easier to visualize and manage the computations involved in doing so.
+In Section 7, we’ll explore a geometric view of this idea.
+If we treat these three parameters as coordinates of the system’s state in each interval, we can “trace” its evolution as a trajectory through time.

+> This makes the presence invariant a powerful tool for causal reasoning—one
+> that helps explain _why_ presence density changes the way it does.

+In the next section, we’ll introduce the *presence matrix*—a compact representation of the sampled signals shown in Figure 7.
+It is a key building block in the machinery for computing these trajectories.

 ## The Presence Matrix

-A *presence matrix* records the presence mass distribution obtained by sampling a set of presence density functions over a fixed set of time intervals.
+A *presence matrix* records the presence mass distribution obtained by sampling a set of presence density functions over a consecutive set of time intervals of fixed size.
 Specifically, if we fix a time granularity—such as hours, days or weeks—we can construct a matrix in which:

 - *Rows* correspond to individual signals (e.g., for each $(